Athens Services recommends the following 10 tips to help reduce waste in your home and encourage proper recycling:

 Compost your food waste by starting a backyard or worm compost bin.
-See our composting section for more information about composting your food waste.
+See our “How to Compost” section to learn how.

-Bring your reusable bag for all your shopping needs.
+Use a reusable bag for all your shopping needs.
 Keep extras in your car or find the kind that can attach to a purse.
-Forgetting your bags is normal, but over time and with persistence, bringing your bags can become second nature.
+Forgetting your bags is normal, but over time and with persistence, using your bags can become second nature.
 If you forget your bags in the car, place the loose items back in your shopping cart and bag the groceries at your car.

 Make it spring cleaning every season and save money.
 Organize a clothing and goods exchange between friends.
 No need to spend money and you get to have fun!

-Not too long ago, people made use of all goods until they were no longer manageable.
-Make use of repair shops for items like shoes, clothing, and furniture.
+Not too long ago, people made use of all their goods until they were no longer manageable.
+Utilize repair shops for items like shoes, clothing, and furniture.

-Avoid buying over-packaged goods (like those with excess boxes and wrappers), buy in bulk verses single servings, and purchase loose fresh produce.
-“Every year, Californians produce 45 million tons of garbage, of which approximately one-third is packaging.” –CalRecycle.
+Avoid buying over-packaged goods (like those with excess boxes and wrappers), buy in bulk versus single servings, and purchase loose, fresh produce.
+According to CalRecycle, every year Californians produce 45 million tons of garbage, of which approximately one-third is packaging.

-PAPER NAPKINS: “Americans consume yearly on average 2,200 paper napkins or 6 napkins per person per day.”-New York University
+“Americans consume yearly on average 2,200 paper napkins or 6 napkins per person per day.”

 Copyright (C) 2022 Athens Services.
 All Rights Reserved.
 Website designed & developed by 789, Inc.